beSnake: A routing algorithm for scalable spin-qubit architectures: Introduction

 \section{Introduction}

-For quantum computers to outperform classical systems, enhancements in both hardware and software are essential.
-The software's ability to optimally transform hardware-agnostic quantum circuits such that they comply with all operational constraints of the architecture -- a process known as mapping -- is at the forefront of quantum compiler development \cite{SpinQ,sivarajah2020t,Qiskit,khammassi2021openql,salm2021automating,Developers2023-gs,computing2019pyquil,javadiabhari2014scaffcc,chong2017programming,wu2023intel}.
+The quantum software's ability to optimally transform hardware-agnostic quantum circuits such that they comply with all operational constraints of the architecture -- a process known as mapping -- is at the forefront of quantum compiler development right now \cite{SpinQ,sivarajah2020t,Qiskit,khammassi2021openql,salm2021automating,Developers2023-gs,computing2019pyquil,javadiabhari2014scaffcc,chong2017programming,wu2023intel}.
 One of the tasks of the mapping process is to account for the circuit's two-qubit interactions and to deal with constraints imposed by the device architectures, notably the limited qubit connectivity.
-These restrictions are overcome by carefully inserting SWAP gates and thus moving quantum information around the devices so that the needed two-qubit interactions can be performed.
-This process is also known as qubit routing, and its effectiveness is paramount to maximize operational fidelity of NISQ devices, which are highly prone to errors and have low decoherence times.
+These restrictions are overcome by carefully inserting SWAP gates and thus moving quantum information around the devices -- usually in nearest-neighbor positions -- so that the needed two-qubit gates can be performed.
+This particular process is also known as qubit routing, and its effectiveness is paramount to maximize the operational fidelity of Noisy Intermediate-Scale Quantum (NISQ) \cite{preskill2018quantum} devices, which are highly prone to different kinds of errors.